 Anna Kertesz has extensive experience in merger clearance, counseling, and civil and criminal litigation.
 After her experience at White & Case, Anna served as an attorney at the US Federal Trade Commission (FTC), returning to the Firm in 2016.

 This combination of government and private practice experience allows Anna to provide practical, strategic insights for clients.
 In 2022, Anna was shortlisted as "Best in Antitrust/Competition" for Women in Business Law awards.
 (Winners will be announced in June 2022.)
-The Legal 500, US ranked Anna as "Recommended" three years in a row and noted, "Thanks to her time spent at the FTC, Anna Kertesz has deep knowledge of merger investigations in oil & gas as well as pharmaceutical sectors."
+The Legal 500 US ranked Anna as "Recommended" three years in a row and noted, "Thanks to her time spent at the FTC, Anna Kertesz has deep knowledge of merger investigations in oil & gas as well as pharmaceutical sectors."
 In 2021, GCR – Who’s Who Legal named Anna a "Future Leader" in Competition.

 Anna regularly defends clients in proposed and consummated mergers before the US Department of Justice Antitrust Division (DOJ) and the FTC in a broad range of industries, including healthcare, food products, food service, petroleum and technology.
 She also defends government allegations of price-fixing and bid-rigging in various industries, including transportation and construction materials.

 As an attorney at the FTC, Anna led or was actively involved in numerous in-depth merger investigations in the oil & gas and pharmaceutical industries.
 Her involvement spanned various aspects of complex merger investigations, from conducting the initial investigation through obtaining consent agreements.
 Anna also has experience in market manipulation enforcement activities relating to conduct in the oil & gas industry.